bit-demos/bit-storybook/README.md

 > **Note:** Bit can manage the lifecycle of non-UI components like Hook (React), Node (Utils, SDKs) and others.
 These components are likely not to be rendered in Storybook, but can still be used in stories as needed.

-f you would like to import(clone) the project to take it for a test run make sure you have [bit installed](https://harmony-docs.bit.dev/docs/bit/installation).
+If you would like to clone the project to take it for a test run make sure you have [bit installed](https://harmony-docs.bit.dev/docs/bit/installation).

 ```sh
 git clone git@github.com:bit-demos/bit-storybook.git